 Suppose you have a dominant bird

 Hummers are notoriously territorial.
 A dominant bird will attempt to chase away competitors from a feeder it has claimed as its own.
 Elliott has a way to deal with such a bird.
-“Put out one or more clusters of at least three feeders in each cluster,” she advised.
+“Put out one or more clusters of at least three feeders in each cluster,” she suggests.
 “This will simply overwhelm a dominant bird.
 It can’t defend them all.”